Mahavavy River

 The Mahavavy or Mahavavy-Nord River is a river of northern Madagascar in the region of Diana.
 It has its sources at the Maromokotra peak in the Tsaratanana Massif and flows north to the Indian Ocean.
-The main city along the river is Ambilobe.
+The main city along the river is Ambilobe at the National Road 6.

+The bridge of this road had collapsed after the passage of cyclone Gamane in March 2024.
+In May local authorities held 2 jôro (traditional rites) hoping this will repair it but in June of the same year the road was still closed.

 It crosses a fertile plain and the waters are used for the irrigation of 5500 ha, of mostly, cotton plantations.
 Its delta covers 500 km^{2}.